-Level It app.
+I also find information about books on the Level It app.
 I am not always able to find information about every book or it might give the Lexile level but not the Guided Reading level.

 I like to level my books by grade level, guided reading level, DRA, and Lexile.
 You never know when you may switch schools or your school may decide to switch to a different format.
 By doing it this way, I don’t get as stressed when there is some change that is introduced.